Meet Our Team

 Ashley Bearden is a two-time graduate from Baylor University.
 She holds her Bachelor of Science in Health Science Studies with a minor in Business Administration and a Masters of Public Health in Community Health with a global health emphasis.
 Her areas of interest include health disparities, global health/global surgery, and epidemiology.
 She is passionate about empowering communities to improve their health and wellness, as well as getting involved with the local community to create a healthier and more equitable Waco.

-Ms. Bearden manages the AHEC team and coordinates the AHEC Scholars Program.
-She also manages our community health education and the CHAMPs Program.
+Ms. Bearden manages the AHEC team and coordinates the SHSUCOM medical student clinical placements for the Heart of Texas Region.
+She also manages our community health education and workforce development initiatives.

 -